algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 ## Approval Program

-The approval program handles the main logic of the application.
+The [approval program](stateful.md/#the-lifecycle-of-a-stateful-smart-contract) handles the main logic of the application.
 A detailed walk through of this code is provided in the appendix of this guide.

 ## Clear Program

-This is the most basic clear program and returns _true_ when an account clears it's participation in a smart contract:
+This is the most basic [clear program](stateful.md/#the-lifecycle-of-a-stateful-smart-contract) and returns _true_ when an account clears its participation in a smart contract:

 ```python tab="Python"
 # declare clear state program source